Polar

 - Enter

-the bottom of the graph, user needs to drag
+not shown at the bottom of the graph, then just drag

 the graph to the upper left corner of the screen before clicking on the Calc button.

-click on the Zoom In button to adjust the
+on the Zoom In button to adjust the graph.

 Figure 5:

-In addition, user can view the above polar equations in
+In addition, the above polar equations can be viewed in

 three-dimensional by selecting the View 3D item